How to Scale Paid User Acquisition in 2023: A 5-Step Process for Success

 Questions to ask: what’s the best campaign setup, and how do we measure success?
 How do we get the creatives needed?

-4. Analysis
+4. Results Analysis

 Campaigns are finally live, we get the first data, and we start to analyze.
 This phase is crucial to understand what worked with the initial strategy and to start planning for the future.

 Questions to ask: what are the main results and drivers of those results?
 How are the creatives performing?
+Which channel/targeting/creative is performing better?

-5. Optimize and Test
+5. Optimization and Testing

 After getting the first results, it’s time to start optimizing to reach (even) better results.
 This is usually the most fun part because we have a lot to test in the mobile app paid user acquisition.

 Questions to ask: what can we test to improve results?
 What cross-functional activities can we optimize?
+What kind of optimization is needed within the current activities?
+What new test can we do?

 Of course, our work is not done by just asking ourselves a few questions.
 As we mentioned, some activities need to be performed, and they can be categorized under different areas that are usually constant across all the phases.